sylhare/sylhare.github.io/_posts/2022/2022-11-25-Interactive-react-testing.md

 tags: [js]
 ---

 Welcome into the React Testing part 2!
-If you miss out part 1, that because it is obnoxiously but simply named:
+If you've missed out part 1, that's because it is obnoxiously but simply named:
 "[Static React Testing][1]".
 In the previous article we talked about the library used, the setup and some basic API offered by the [testing library].
 So if you don't remember or want to check it out real quick, it's just [one click][1] away.